raspberrypilearning/target-practice/en/step_2.md

 In python, we use the values ```True``` and ```False```.
 The ```False``` keyword is the same as ```0``` or ```off```.
 The ```True``` keyword is the same as ```1``` or ```on```.
 --- /collapse ---

+--- /task ---

+The code you have just typed is the ```setup``` function for our game.
+When the program runs, it will now set the animation frame rate to 5 frames per second, create a window 400 pixels wide by 400 pixels high, create a global variable called shoot (which we will need later) and set it to False.

 --- save ---